-Wine country is often a favoured getaway of couples looking for an escapist retreat from civilisation – mental imagery of nestling around roaring open fireplaces while sampling a drop of Australia’s finest red can be hard to top – and the Hunter Valley is New South Wales’ most prominent answer to this.
+Wine country is often a favoured getaway for couples looking for an escapist retreat from civilisation.
+The thought of nestling around open fires while sampling a drop of Australia’s finest red can be hard to top and the Hunter Valley is New South Wales’ most prominent answer to this.

 In all, it’s an excellent spot to enjoy quality food, with many of the accommodation choices in the area having attached restaurants that are a testament to the skill of the chefs that staff them.
-Boutique accommodation oriented towards couples in the region includes the Blackwattle Luxury Retreats (self-contained cottages), Cedars Mount View (the epitome of a private retreat with optional spa packages), Lillies Luxury Retreats, and the award-winning Spicers Vineyard Estate.
+Boutique accommodation oriented towards couples in the region includes the self-contained Blackwattle Luxury Retreats, the private Cedars Mount View, the elegant Lillies Luxury Retreats, and the award-winning Spicers Vineyard Estate.